yy311/yy311.github.io/research.md

 #### Current Research Interests:

 On the unification of System Identification, Control Theory, Optimization and Machine Learning with applications to the understanding and (re-)design of natural and man-made systems.

-In particular, I have been working on the hyrbid dynamical systems identification problem and focusing on biology and power systems as motivating applications.
+In particular, I have been focusing on applications such as systems biology and power systems.